Skip to content

 GameSession: the command loop, the event log, listeners, flags, and views.

 The session is the front end's one object.
 Build it with GameSession.new (or restore one with load_game), feed player intent to GameSession.execute as typed commands from osrlib.crawl.commands, and render the Events that come back.
-The session owns what the kernel leaves to its caller: the RngStreams (master seed), the IdAllocator, the EffectsLedger, the GameClock, the entity registry (characters and live monster instances), the flag store, the listener-state store, the command and event logs, the mode, and the crawl state.
+The session owns what the kernel leaves to its caller: the RngStreams (master seed), the IdAllocator, the EffectsLedger, the GameClock, the entity registry (characters and live monster instances), the flag store, the trigger fired-marks, the journal, the quest state, the listener-state store, the command and event logs, the mode, and the crawl state.

 execute(command) runs a pure validation pre-phase: a rejected command consumes no RNG draws, no clock time, mutates nothing, and is excluded from the command log.
 Accepted commands mutate, append their events to the log, then registered listeners run in registration order, their events appended to the same result and log.
 Each command class documents its legal modes, rejection codes, and events.